TrigerSoft/jaque/README.md

 If you are looking for an oportunity to start an open source project, implementing the above should be very beneficial for a very large developer comminuty.
 Should you start this or any other open source project based on JaQue, I'll be happy to [assist you](mailto://kostat@trigersoft.com).

-The [jdk.internal.lambda.dumpProxyClasses](https://bugs.openjdk.java.net/browse/JDK-8023524) system property must be set and point to an existing writable directory to give the parser access to the lambda byte code.

 #### How to write fluent interface with JaQue?

 - Suppose you want to reference some class property